 Around mid-morning, my boss would arrive with some take-out breakfast for the project superintendent and I. The three of us would talk about the overall progress of the project, labor cost, supplies needed, and what we were going to do for dinner that evening; us out-of-town folks sort of hung-out like family in the off hours.

 After breakfast, I would make my rounds again.
 I visited with the electricians, plumbers, and painters to make sure that there wasn't anything that I was planning that would be in their way, or if there was anything that I needed to build so that they could stay productive.

 At lunch, the crew would find shade inside the building and enjoy a sack lunch.
 One of the last carpenters I hired, was an older gentleman from Boston.
-During the interview, I asked him how much he wanted to get paid and he said, "At the end of the day, if you don't like my work, you don't have to pay me nothing!"
+During the interview, I asked him how much he wanted to get paid and he said, "At de end o de day, if ya don't like my work, you don't gotta pay me nut'n!"
 How could I turn down an offer like that?
-He turned out to be a great carpenter and fun to work with - he was one of those guys that seemed to remember every joke he ever heard.
+He turned out to be a great carpenter and fun to work with - he had a superb memory for old jokes.